Arizona State football mourns passing of all-time great Benny Moore

 Similar to Clemson, the Arizona State football program is mourning the loss of one of the Sun Devils’ greatest players ever.

-Friday evening, the Arizona State football announced in a press release that Benny Malone had passed away earlier this week following a lengthy battle with diabetes.
+Friday evening, the Arizona State football announced in a press release that Benny Malone had died earlier this week following a lengthy battle with diabetes.
 Malone was 68 years old.

 From the Arizona State football program’s release: